microsoft/verus-proof-synthesis/benchmarks/VeruSAGE-Bench/README.md

 1. Select tasks from `tasks/` or use the sampled subset in `tasks-sampled-100/`
 2. Provide the task file to your LLM agent
-3. The agent should synthesize proof code to complete the function body
+3. The agent should synthesize and add Verus proof annotations to the file
 4. Verify the solution using Verus
-5. A task is considered **solved** if Verus verification succeeds
+5. A task is considered **solved** if Verus verification succeeds and there is no cheating

 ### Batch Evaluation